-However, population size obviously plays a large role, because numbers one through four on that list also coincide with the states that have the most citizens.
+However, population size obviously plays a large role, because numbers one through three on that list also coincide with the states that have the most citizens.
 The list does change if you adjust for population, and that gives you a more accurate idea of how prevalent identity theft was in each state.

 If you want to delve even deeper into specific locations, you can also look at which metropolitan areas are identity theft hotspots.

 We saw in the initial statistics that credit card fraud is the form of identity theft that occurs the most.
 That starts to make sense if you consider that credit cards are so widely used that criminals have many opportunities to get hold of your card information.
 Once that happens, the card information gives them an easy way to steal your money.

 Credit card fraud has been steadily increasing over the years, but it exploded in 2019, with the number of reports increasing by 72.4% from 2018.

 Although that's bad news, it's not necessarily a sign of things to come.
 Credit card fraud reports were also on their way up in 2015 (by 34.8%) and 2016 (66.2%).
 2017 broke that trend, as reports increased by only 6.9%.